Donald Trump’s Remarks On Syria ‘Emboldened’ Assad Regime’s Gas Attack, Says John McCain

 “President Trump last week signaled to the world that the United States would prematurely withdraw from Syria… Bashar Assad and his Russian and Iranian backers have heard him, and emboldened by American inaction, Assad has reportedly launched another chemical attack against innocent men, women and children.”

-On Saturday, as The Guardian reported at the time, suspected chemical agents were deployed against the Syrian city of Douma, long held by rebels opposed to Assad’s regime.
+On Saturday, as the Guardian reported at the time, suspected chemical agents were deployed against the Syrian city of Douma, long held by rebels opposed to Assad’s regime.
 The deadly agent was directed at bomb shelters where refugees were believed to be concentrated, enabling the chemical weapons to inflict the most damage.

 Horrifying photos and videos of the attack, which will not be posted in this article because they are too graphic, show women and children foaming at the mouth or gasping for breath.
 At least 42 people are known to have died from the agent.